zhaizhifen/MaxScale/Documentation/REST-API/Resources-Monitor.md

 ### Update a monitor

 Partially update a monitor.
-The _:name_ in the URI must be a valid monitor name in lowercase with all whitespace replaced with underscores.
+The _:name_ in the URI must map to a monitor name and the request body must be a valid JSON Patch document which is applied to the resource.

 ```
-PATCH /monitor/:name
+PATCH /v1/monitor/:name
 ```

-### Input
+### Modifiable Fields

-At least one of the following fields must be provided in the request body.
-Only the provided fields in the monitor are modified.
+The following values can be modified with the PATCH method.

 |Field            |Type        |Description                                        |
 |-----------------|------------|---------------------------------------------------|